Meet the 2016 Build Peace Fellows

 The Build Peace Fellows program is run by Build Up, a social enterprise working at the intersection of technology, civic engagement and peacebuilding.
 We work with civic activists and peacebuilders to find and apply innovative practices and technology tools that help them achieve their missions.
 The Build Up team all have upwards of 10 years of experience in the fields of development, peacebuilding, public policy, media and marketing with particular expertise in innovation programming, design and research.
 Build Up created the Build Peace conference, and now organizes and curates it annually.

 The Fellowship program is made possible thanks to the generous contribution of the PeaceNexus Foundation.
-The program will also receive in-kind support from JustPeace Labs, Elva Community Engagement and PeaceGeeks.
+The program will also receive in-kind support from JustPeace Labs, and Elva Community Engagement.

 The selection process for the Fellowship program is supported by a Selection Advisory Committee, whose members are: